plantainchip/plantainchip/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Computer Science student, almost at the finish line to get my degree 🌞 I love making digital art, specifically pixel art, and watercolor paintings 🌝 I'm also something of a game developer myself.
-After I get my degree, I want to build and publish my first real game.
+I'm a Computer Science student, almost at the finish line to get my degree <br>
+I love making digital art, specifically pixel art, and watercolor paintings <br>
+I'm also something of a game developer myself.
+After I get my degree, I want to build and publish my first real game. <br>
-In the meantime, check out some of my smaller web games
+In the meantime, check out some of my smaller web games ⋆.˚ ☾⭒.˚

+─── ⋆⋅☆⋅⋆ ──

 I’m currently learning: <br>
 ˙⋆✮ Javascript and KAPLAY